danielendeg/nugetpackageupdate/specs/De%2DIdentification/Configuration-Enhancement/Supporting-Extended-Type-Rules.md

 * We want to extend type rules to detailed fields in a data type.
 Users should be able to specify *Address.country: keep* as well as *Address: redact*.
 * The new configuration should be compatiable with the previous one.
 The previous rules can be correctly interpreted in the new configuration file.
 * The anonymization efficiency with new configuration file should be comparable to the previous one.

+**Design Goals**
+1. Flexible to support different/all user scenarios
+2. Easy to edit
+3. Simple to understand
+4. Concise
+5. Efficient to process

 ## Extended Type Rule
 There are two kinds of Type rules in new configuration file, the "original Type rule" and "extended Type rule".